RShankar/Semantic-Web-for-Genomics/NIH Lecture Series/Genomic Analysis - Part II Lec 4/readme.md

 IPTACVRPTHPLRSFANPLLPPPMSAIEPKVPYTPLLSQPGPTLPKTHVKTASLGLAGKARSPLLPVSVP
 TAPEVSEESHKPTEDSANVYEQDDLSEQMASLEGLMKQLNAITGS**AF

 List of domain hits is represented on the results page.
 Click on the + sign next to the first domain listed there: 	Neogenin_C.
 It expands to a details section.
 E value is 2.26<sup>-127</sup>, a very signficant value. **Note**: the match is only partial, starting at PPDLW on 5th line from the bottom going up to the end of the sequence (last two: AF missing), a total length of 292 bases.
 Marked in bold in the sequence above.
+Red - match; blue - mismatch (at the site).

+Click on the accesion number: pfam06583 to find more info.
+This new [page](https://www.ncbi.nlm.nih.gov/Structure/cdd/cddsrv.cgi?ascbin=8&maxaln=10&seltype=2&uid=pfam06583) has sequence alignment info for various proteins/species combinations.